This page is included in the lovely <- Ghostring (#47!) ->

 And that is where the tale pauses and exhales and asks for a break and a drink.
 In time it will resume.
 Maybe someday Gunhilde will find her darling lover Annie playing a banjo in a bar, a mirror of when they first met.
 Maybe someday Ye Miserable Bastards will get a new lead singer and start touring again.
 Maybe someday Eilos will get well and stop swanning around.
 But for now, that is all.

 In the meantime, look around at Red Sun's other tales!
 Interested in the now-bastardized story of how the star performer of a troupe brought her Circus to its burned knees through her delusions?
 Or the much-beloved ancient legend of the doomed romance between a merfolk and a merfolk hunter?
 Do not fret!
-New stories will be added to the website soon!
+New stories are always being added to the site!!
+Check the "FICS" section on a page.